-Students who are representing Creekside at an official function or public event may be required to follow specific dress requirements.
+Students who are representing ZPS at an official function or public event may be required to follow specific dress requirements.

 Gangs - Gangs which initiate, advocate or promote activities which threaten the safety or well-being of persons or which are disruptive to the school environment are not tolerated.

-Incidents involving initiations, hazing, intimidations or related activities which are likely to cause harm or personal degradation are prohibited.
+Incidents involving initiations, hazing, intimidation or related activities which are likely to cause harm or personal degradation are prohibited.

 Care of Property – Students are responsible for the care of their own personal property.

 The school will not be responsible for personal property.
 Valuables such as jewelry or irreplaceable items should not be brought to school.
-The school may confiscate such items and return them to the student’s parents.
+The school is not liable for loss or theft.

 The Board of Education has adopted the following Student Discipline Code.
 The Code includes the types of misconduct that will subject a student to disciplinary action.
 The Board has also adopted the list of behaviors and the terms contained in the list.